Nine is committed to providing charities and communities with the right support

 As one of Australia’s most connected media companies, Nine is committed to providing charities and communities with the right support.
 This primarily comes in the form of media exposure, but also through employee engagement opportunities, as well as the two days of incremental leave granted for charity work to each employee across Nine.

-Nine’s reach in terms of both depth and breadth makes it a unique platform for many needy individuals and organisations, and Nine Cares’ commitment to continuing its role in drawing attention to and support for some of Australia’s most critical social issues remains unwavering.
+Nine’s reach in terms of both depth and breadth makes it a unique platform for many needy individuals and organisations, and Nine Cares’ commitment to continuing its role in drawing attention and support to some of Australia’s most critical social issues remains unwavering.

-Nine Cares also continues its active involvement in communities around Australia, sponsoring local council events and surf clubs, as well as The Australian Maritime Museum, The Adelaide Zoo, The Perth City To Surf, the Mater Little Miracles Easter Appeal, the Melbourne Mothers’ Day Classic, as well as Carols by Candlelight across many of the Australian capital cities.
+Nine Cares continues its involvement in communities around Australia by sponsoring local council events and surf clubs, as well as The Monash Children’s Hospital, the Treasure Chest Charity and the Mothers’ Day Classic, as well as Carols by Candlelight across many capital cities.

 The Fairfax Foundation, established in 1959 with an independent charter, provides assistance to current and former employees and their dependants through a range of grants and other benefits.
 The Foundation provided $956,796 in financial grants and other benefits to eligible beneficiaries (employees and former employees of Nine and associated eligible companies) during the 2020 financial year.